joshwashywash/joshwashywash.github.io/src/content/blog/records-as-switches.md

 };
 ```

-Then you can create the listener and attach / detach it like so.
+Then you can create the listener and add / remove it like so.

 ```typescript
 const listener = createKeyboardListener(moveRecord);